-The First Coast has seen a marked increase in an already-high infant mortality rate.
+The First Coast has seen a marked increase in its infant mortality rate.

-A report released Tuesday by the Northeast Florida Healthy Start Coalition shows infant deaths rising almost 19% over the past five years.
-That’s despite a decline in deaths from Sudden Infant Death Syndrome, or SIDS.
+A report released Tuesday by the Northeast Florida Healthy Start Coalition shows infant deaths rising almost 19% from 2022 to 2023, although they have decreased by 8.6% over the past five years.
+The decline is due in part to fewer deaths from Sudden Unexplained Infant Death Syndrome, or SUIDS.

 Some 6.4% of all infant deaths in Northeast Florida — Baker, Clay, Duval, Nassau and St. Johns counties — are due to sleep-related issues, according to data released earlier this month.
 That’s higher than the national average of 5.5% and above Florida’s 6%.